Brad Jacobs: Men's career

+In their first season together, the newly formed Jacobs team enjoyed plenty of success, finishing second at the 2024 National and the 2025 Masters grand slam events.
+Like the previous season, the Jacobs team pre-qualified for the 2025 Brier based on their CTRS ranking, which meant they bypassed the provincial qualifiers.
+At the 2025 Montana's Brier, the Jacobs rink would go on to win the national championship, beating Dunstone in the final and qualifying to represent Canada at the 2025 World Men's Curling Championship.
+At the 2025 World's, the Jacobs rink would go 11–1 in round robin play, but would lose to Scotland's Bruce Mouat in the semi-final.
+The team would rebound to win the bronze medal, beating China's Xu Xiaoming 11–2 in the bronze medal game.

 Eight-ender

 During the semifinal of The Dominion 2012 Northern Ontario Men's Curling Championship, Jacobs and team scored a rare eight-ender, in the sixth end to win the game 14–3.

 Personal life

-Jacobs was born on June 11, 1985 in Sault Ste.
+Jacobs was born on June 11, 1985, in Sault Ste.
 Marie.
 Jacobs holds a bachelor's degree in geography from Algoma University.
 He currently works as a senior marketing director for World Financial Group.
 He is married to Shawna Jacobs and has two children.